-WOODY: Dave Balfe, who’d set up Food Records, had a demo from Tracy, Melissa and Mike and asked Bedders and myself to be the rhythm section.
+WOODY: I came in to help them out in the early stages because I didn’t know what I wanted to do after Madness.
+Dave Balfe, who’d set up Food Records, had a demo from Tracy, Melissa and Mike, but they had no rhythm section, so he just went to me and Bedders, ‘Do you fancy coming in?’
 So we met them and they were really bubbly and fun and the songs were great.
 And they needed old fart boring musos like us to come in and nail the backing tracks, which we did.
-It was right up my street as I like a bit of guitar and rock.
-So I was lucky and landed a cushy job – except it wasn’t that cushy, because some of the time I wasn’t getting paid.
+We did a little EP that went down really well, and then we started to do some gigs.
+It was really exciting and I was able to go back to my roots as all the bands I used to love were proper guitar bands – it was right up my street.
+So I was lucky and landed a cushy job – except it wasn’t that cushy at first, because some of the time I wasn’t getting paid.
 My wife at the time had to go out and do courier work on a pushbike.
 It was only for a couple of months, but we were struggling until they came through with the money.

 MARTIN BRETT (Voice of the Beehive): I think Woody may have had a point to prove to the other guys in Madness.
 He went on to have seven Top 20 hits with Voice Of The Beehive which, after being sacked from Madness, must have been quite satisfying.

-WOODY: They were very good to me and I ended up having seven good years with them.
-I’m really glad I did it because I had a whale of a time touring the world.
-It was good tunes, good fun and totally different and refreshing to Madness – although at some gigs, I still had idiots shouting, ‘ONE STEP BEYOND!’
+WOODY: I cannot big them up enough; it was just a wonderful part of my life and I had a blast.
+They were very good to me and I ended up having seven good years with them.
+I’m really glad I did it because I had a whale of a time touring the world and going to America more times than I’d ever been with Madness.
+It was good tunes, good fun, some brilliant gigs and totally different and refreshing to Madness – although at some gigs, I still had idiots shouting, ‘ONE STEP BEYOND!’

 SUGGS (speaking in 1987): Woody is doing really well.
 I think it’s good that he’s getting on and doing something.
 If you don’t get on and do something you spend too much time thinking about what it should be.
 I can always remember when we started; half the reason we were successful was because we just kept going, the singles kept coming out and we just kept going and going.